Convex-Dev/design/docs/cad/003_encoding/README.md

 Importantly, this design allows:
 - Arbitrary length Strings to be encoded, while still keeping each cell encoding smaller than the fixed maximum size
 - Structural sharing of tree nodes, giving O(log n) update with path copying
-- Relatively low overhead, because of the high branching factor: not many branch nodes are required and each leaf note will compactly store 1024 characters.
+- Low overhead because of the high branching factor: not many branch nodes are required and each leaf note will compactly store up to 4096 characters.

+Note: UTF-8 encoding is assumed, but not enforced in encoding rules.
+Implementations MAY decide to allow invalid UTF-8.

-Note with the exception of the Tag byte, String encoding is exactly the same as a Blob
+Note: with the exception of the Tag byte, String encoding is exactly the same as a Blob

 ### `0x31` Blob

+A Blob is an arbitrary length sequence of bytes (Binary Large OBject).

 ```
 If Blob is 4096 bytes or less: